 Oak savanna, also called "oak openings," was the dominant land cover type of southern Wisconsin before European settlement.
-This transition between the prairies of the Central Plains and the forests of eastern North America consisted of open-grown trees or fragmented forests where prairie grasses and wildflowers thrived within the openings.
-Bur Oak is the predominant tree found in oak savannas, however White Oak, Black Oak, Northern Red Oak, and Shagbark Hickory also grow in this ecotype.
+This transition zone between the prairies of the Central Plains and the forests of eastern North America consisted of open-grown trees or fragmented forests where prairie grasses and wildflowers thrived.
+Bur Oak is the predominant tree found in oak savannas, however White Oak, Black Oak, Northern Red Oak, and Shagbark Hickory are also found in Oak Savannas.

-Natural disturbances such as periodic wild fires minimized the extent of woody plants and maintained the relatively low percentage of canopy cover of savannas.
+Natural disturbances, such as periodic wild fires, minimized the extent of woody plants and maintained the relatively low percentage of canopy cover of savannas.
 Because of human manipulation of the land: fire suppression, heavy grazing by livestock, and effects of competing invasive plants, few healthy oak savannas now exist in southern Wisconsin.
 Badertscher Preserve has several acres of actively manged Oak Savanna.

-Wisconsin's forests provide the clean air we breathe, help maintain the clean water we depend upon, and provide habitat for numerous species we enjoy.
+Wisconsin's forests provide the air we breathe, help maintain the clean water we depend upon, and provide habitat for numerous species to enjoy.
 Tourism relating to woodlands is a significant contributor to the state's economy.
 Many recreational activities take place within Wisconsin's forests, such as hunting, camping, snowmobiling, hiking, and fishing.
-Without these ecological, economic and social values there would be an incentive to convert forests to other uses.